-Pew Research Center Report, updated April 23, 2013.
+Pew Research Center Report, updated June 19, 2014.
 The Pew Forum on Religion & Public Life has updated a report first issued on 8 February 2103 concerning gay marriage worldwide.
 A growing number of governments around the world are considering whether to grant legal recognition to same-sex marriages.
 About a dozen countries currently have national laws allowing gays and lesbians to marry, mostly in Europe and the Americas.
-In three other countries, including the United States, some jurisdictions allow same-sex couples to wed, while others... more
+In three other countries, including the United States, some jurisdictions allow same-sex couples to wed, while others do... more

 On Friday, 12 April 2013 in New Dehli, the Vice-President of India, Janab M. Hamid Ansari, launched a new book by Professor Tahir Mahmood commemorating the author's 50th year of academic pursuits: Religion, Law & Society across the Globe.
 Friends and colleagues worldwide were invited to attend the event, which was chaired by Dr. Ashok K. Chauhan, Founder-President of Amity chain of Universities.

 Professor Mahmood is a renowned jurist, well-known in India and abroad for his expertise in religion and the law, human rights and civil liberties, especially the law relating... more